TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 -![image](/images/HabitTracker-Statistics.PNG)

 # Challenges
-   - This my first time user SQLite so I had a hard time with the syntax
+   - This my first time user SQLite so I had a hard time with the syntax.
-   - The first iteration of this app had more than 10 classes and I couldn't make it work
+   - The first iteration of this app had more than 10 classes and I couldn't make it work.
-   - I had a lot of trouble with *DateTime* taking a lot of time to understand the documentation
+   - I had a lot of trouble with *DateTime* taking a lot of time to understand the documentation.
    - It is also my first time using *Spectre*, it was difficult to understand at first, but in the end helped me lower my code lines.
    - This was the hardest project I've ever done in my life.
 It took me one day and a half to finish and most of the time was spend pondering on how to connect parts of my project.

 # Lessons Learned
-   - After struggling to do anything, I tried making a flowchard using pen and paper.
+   - After struggling to do anything, I tried making a flowchart using pen and paper.
 It helped me think of the structure of my program and I couldn't have finished the project without it.
    - ChatGPT is great at teaching, but I told him to never teach me the answer in code and just give me "obscure hints" so I can solve it myself.
    - Learning shortcuts for VS helped in my efficiency.
 To name a few, "F2" changes all instances of anything in the scope it is in.
 "F5" to start debugging.
 "Alt + Shift + C" to add a new item(e.g. classes).
    - Breakpoints are a godsend.
 A lot of bugs I couldn't figure out by reading code got solved just by running the code one statement at a time.